How to Actually Reprioritize

 6. Systematize and revisit.

 Reprioritization is like most personal grooming—you can’t just do it once and be done forever (just ask anyone who’s recently Googled “how to give yourself a haircut”).
-Ideally, you’d revisit your priorities on an ongoing basis and find ways to systematize it, such as by adding a “priorities check” to your check-in or leadership team meeting agendas.
+Ideally, you’d revisit your priorities on an ongoing basis and find ways to systematize it by adding a “priorities check” to your check-in or leadership team meeting agendas.
+Check-ins give managers and staff a consistent time and space to build the relationship, balance priorities, and serve as a resource for each other.
 With that said, even just doing it once will make a huge difference!